 Why does this matter for EV charging installation?

 Understanding kW and kWh is crucial when planning your EV charging installation.
-It helps you determine the right charger for your needs based on your vehicle's charging capabilities and the users daily driving habits.
+It helps you determine the right type of charger for your needs based on your vehicle's charging capabilities and the users daily driving habits.

 Choosing the Right EV Charger for Your Needs